Animated Training Videos

 5. Provoke curiosity

-You want your whiteboard animation video title to include keywords and be descriptive – but if you want reach viral video success, you need to make sure the content isn’t boring.
+You want your whiteboard and cartoon animation video title to include keywords and be descriptive – but if you want reach viral video success, you need to make sure the content isn’t boring.
 Phrase the content and benefit in a way that will pique people’s curiosity and compel them to learn more.
 You can do this by asking a question, or making an unbelievable/controversial statement.

 6. Use one of these words

 Certain words have been shown to generate more clicks when included in marketing video campaign titles.
 Here are some of the most popular ones:

 By using one of these words in your title, you’re likely to get more clicks.

 When it comes to creating a marketing plan for your video, the title is the single most important tool you’ve got.
 It’s the first piece of content people associate with your marketing video, and it’s what tells them whether they want to watch it.

 When you put the time and effort into crafting a great title, you will explode the number of views you get and give people an irresistible reason to share it with their friends.

 And that’s really what it’s all about, going viral!

 If you’re interested in learning more about the basics of viral video marketing, learn how to make a viral video here.